You are hereHow do I germinate marijuana seeds?

 - CFLs can be found almost anywhere, at your local hardware store, supermart, grocery store, or online

-Keep CFLs or flourescent lights about 6 inches away from your plants.
+Keep CFLs or flourescent lights about 6 inches away from your seedlings.
 Place your hand where the leaves are to make sure it doesn't feel too hot.
 If it's hot for your after 10 seconds, it's too hot for your plants.

 Once your seedlings have developed their first two sets of leaves, then you can move these lights as close as 2 inches away as long as the lights aren't too hot.